Developer-JG/strengthening_of_the_sword/README.md

 # strengthening_of_the_sword
 ### Made of Python, a hugely popular flash game.

-lastest Renewals : 2020/12/11 (under development)
+lastest Renewals : 2020/12/13 (Development completed)

 # History